abpframework/abp/docs/en/Modules/Database-Tables.md

 ### IdentityServerClientRedirectUris

-This table can be used to store information about redirect URIs of a client, including the redirect URI and client id.
+This table can store information about the redirect URIs of a client, including the redirect URI and client id.

 #### Foreign Keys